*Post Updated January 2019 with new additions!*

 It may not be the best ‘food for foodies’ (the hash browns are frozen not fresh), but the bacon, eggs and sausages are typical diner-style in quality and quantity.

 TIP: Come before 11am on a weekday and the price for a classic breakfast is only $4.99.
 Fair warning for weekends, though – the place fills up with Running Room runners (enjoying their bacon, just like everyone else!) and lots of baby strollers.

 Duck eggs!
 Better yet, panko-crusted, soft-boiled duck eggs (the photo at the top of this post.)
 That’s gotta be a lot of work, and not just for the duck.
 But at Farmhouse Tavern you’ll find a lot of farm animals making an appearance on the menu, along with some rather interesting and cheeky descriptions (“Mother and child reunion” for a duck prosciutto served alongside the panko duck egg – clever, yes, and yummy, too.)

 Red.
 Velvet.
 Pancakes.
-And yes, they actually come with maple syrup AND cream cheese icing at Goodfork on Bloor Street West.
+And yes, they actually come with maple syrup AND cream cheese icing at Goodfork on Dundas Street.
 ‘Nuff said.
 (Remember Reason to Love Brunch #2?)